top of page

 Dizzy Gillespie

-Although 2020 has marked our 62nd season, it is a virtual one because of COVID-19.
-With hope and hard work, we are looking forward to a future in which summers in Washington Square again offer the best of classical composers, and adventurous 21st century repertory, all performed by top-rate, critically acclaimed musicians.
+June, 2024 is our 66th season.
+We look forward to the future of summers in Washington Square and continue to offer the best of classical composers, and adventurous 21st century repertory, all performed by top-rate, critically acclaimed musicians.
 We feel that free music is a public right, not a “perk”, and we try to entertain, enlighten and educate our public.
 We also celebrate the ambiance of our historic park, and make it an inviting and convivial evening destination and making it true to the park’s original purpose.

 jp_jofre.jpg